-These are newspaper headlines about footballers that you will most likely never see, as it hasn’t fit the traditional media narrative about them.
-Instead, they present a negative portrayal of footballers’ behaviour and attitude.
+These are newspaper headlines about footballers that you will most likely never see, as it doesn’t fit the typical media narrative about them.
+Instead, they have often presented a negative portrayal of footballers’ behaviour and attitude.

 The true picture is very different.

 Our trusted charity and community partner All Heart, who help players at all levels support good causes, are frequently highlighting cases to us of the amazing work footballers do for their communities.
 All Heart founder Leanne Ayin described her experience working alongside them; “Football players, and their families, are often incredibly generous and enjoy supporting many charities as well as using their platforms to share important messages and increase awareness.”
 However, these acts don’t get put in the spotlight.
 Players often prefer to be very discreet, so the media get to choose what in their lives they will bring to the public’s attention.

 When players do share the issues they are helping with to a wider audience, usually to encourage further support, they can receive accusations and criticism that they are only doing it for positive publicity.
 Former Man City defender Micah Richards is one of those that faced a backlash online after revealing he was donating £50,000 to mental health charities to help counter the impact of a second lockdown in the UK.